Royal Rumble (2004): Background

-The event was held at the Wachovia Center in Philadelphia, Pennsylvania.
+The 17th annual Royal Rumble event was held at the Wachovia Center in Philadelphia, Pennsylvania.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2004 event was the 17th Royal Rumble and was scheduled to be held on January 25, 2004, at the Wachovia Center in Philadelphia, Pennsylvania.
-It featured wrestlers from the Raw and SmackDown! brands.
+The Royal Rumble is an annual professional wrestling event, produced every January by World Wrestling Entertainment (WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 17th Royal Rumble event was scheduled to be held on January 25, 2004, at the Wachovia Center in Philadelphia, Pennsylvania and featured wrestlers from the Raw and SmackDown! brands.

-The Royal Rumble match generally features 30 wrestlers.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
-The previous year, the winner earned a match for their respective brand's top championship, but for 2004, the winner could choose to challenge for either brands' world championship at WrestleMania XX: Raw's World Heavyweight Championship or SmackDown!'s WWE Championship.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and it generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
+With the introduction of the brand split in March 2002, which led to the creation of a second world championship with each brand having its own top title, the winner of the 2003 Royal Rumble earned a match for their respective brand's top championship, but for 2004, the winner could choose which title to challenge for at WrestleMania XX: Raw's World Heavyweight Championship or SmackDown!'s WWE Championship.